- Academic Support

 Willamette University offers study abroad and off-campus study opportunities in the form of semester and summer programs.
 All students are encouraged to consider participating in off campus studies and internships.
 Individuals with disabilities are encouraged to plan early for this opportunity as host sites are not necessarily experienced in providing accommodations.
-It would be prudent to include the Disability Services office in the process to assist in reviewing the primary activities of the program and the overall living conditions to determine compatibility with needs.
+It would be prudent to include the Accessible Education Services (formerly Disability Services) office in the process to assist in reviewing the primary activities of the program and the overall living conditions to determine compatibility with needs.

 For more information, visit International Education.

 Students holding a DMV-issued permit, may present that to the Office of Public Safety with a request to purchase an all-campus permit that will allow parking in designated disability spaces on campus.
 You will be ticketed if you do not have the appropriate Willamette University tag.

 8. Library Assistance